Kathleen Martínez: Excavations at Taposiris Magna

 Taposiris Magna is a semi-destroyed temple located on the edge of Lake Mariout in Borg El Arab, about 50 kilometers west of Alexandria.
 It was not the first time the site had been excavated; the first expedition had been sent by Napoleon.
 The Egyptian authorities considered it an insignificant, incomplete temple.
 However, Martínez contends that it had been ravaged, abandoned, and buried in the sand.

 In 2008, ground-penetrating radar (GPR) was used to facilitate the search.
 It detected a network of tunnels and underground corridors at depths of 20.7 m, and three structures that could be burial chambers.
 The archaeological evidence includes two subterranean chambers within the temple's walls.
 A hieroglyphic and Demotic stele has also been located, indicating that the temple was considered holy ground.
 In July 2011 the magazine National Geographic dedicated its cover story and a report to the project.
 In 2016, this was supplemented by a GPR surveyor using more powerful radar to detect new chambers and follow the extent of the tunnels already discovered, potentially speeding up excavation work.

 In 2018, it was announced that more than 800 artifacts had been located, as well as a large cemetery with fifteen catacombs, 800 bodies, and 14 mummies all from the same period.

 In January 2019, controversy arose over the possibility that the discovery of the tombs was imminent, attributed to remarks by Zahi Hawass at a conference at the University of Palermo.
-Hawass denied the news in an article in the newspaper Al-Ahram, affirming that the thesis that the tombs were in Taposiris Magna was not his but that of Kathleen Martínez, and that he did not believe Martínez's hypothesis because "the Egyptians never buried inside a temple", given that "the temples were for worshiping, and this was for the goddess Isis.
+Hawass denied the news in an article in the newspaper Al-Ahram, affirming that the thesis that the tombs were in Taposiris Magna was not his but that of Kathleen Martínez, and that he did not believe Martínez's hypothesis because "the Egyptians never buried inside a temple", given that "the temples were for worshipping, and this was for the goddess Isis.
 It is therefore unlikely that Cleopatra was buried there."

 Egyptian-Dominican researchers led by Kathleen Martinez announced the discovery of 2,000-year-old ancient tombs with golden tongues dating to the Greek and Roman periods at Taposiris Magna in 2021.
 The team also unearthed gold leaf amulets in the form of tongues placed for speaking with the god Osiris in the afterlife.
 The mummies were depicted in different forms: one of them was wearing a crown, decorated with horns, and the cobra snake at the forehead and the other was depicted with gilded decorations representing the wide necklace.

 A documentary about her work titled Cleopatra's Final Secret premiered on the National Geographic channel in 2025.